ansys/pyprimemesh/doc/source/user_guide/fileio.rst

     {'my_param': 1}

-This code sets parameters used for the import:
+This code sets the parameters that are used for the import:

 .. code:: python